What Does It Feel Like to Be High on Meth?

 Delusions and Aggression

-As the drug invaded her brain, Kelly started to become delusional.
-She became paranoid and anxious.
-And as her delusions grew, she became very aggressive with those around her.
+As the drug invades the user’s brain, they can start to become delusional.
+They may become paranoid and anxious.
+And as their delusions grow, they can became very aggressive with those around them.

-Unfortunately, these side effects are commonplace with chronic meth abuse.
-People can experience what’s known as a meth-induced psychosis while they’re high…or it can happen long after the drug’s effects wear off.
+People can even experience what’s known as a meth-induced psychosis while they’re high…or it can happen long after the drug’s effects wear off.
 The symptoms include hallucinations, delusions, paranoia and aggression.

 Toll-free